MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Category hierarchy

-A category hierarchy refers to a way of organizing and structuring products or items into a hierarchical structure based on their characteristics, attributes, or relationships.
-This hierarchy allows for efficient management, classification, and navigation of products within Dynamics 365.
+A category hierarchy refers to a way of organizing and structuring products or items into a hierarchical structure, based on their characteristics, attributes, or relationships.
+This structure allows for efficient management, classification, and navigation of products in Dynamics 365.
 Typically, the category hierarchy is set up and maintained in Dynamics 365 Supply Chain Management.
-With [dual-write](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-home-page), you can then share the setup with other applications such as Dynamics 365 Sales, Customer Insights, Customer Service, or Field Service.
+With [dual-write](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-home-page), you can then share the setup with other applications, such as Dynamics 365 Sales, Customer Insights, Customer Service, or Field Service.

 ### Centralized resource allocation